 We know that submitting an abstract for a conference can be confusing and stressful the first time.
 That’s why we created the following guidelines.

 What should your abstract look like for paper and poster presentations?

-- a problem statement or research question;
+- an objective, a problem statement or research questions;

 - a brief description of the conceptual/theoretical framework or model;